JayByeun/azure-grafana/README.md

 - Data insertion only occurs while Docker containers are running
 - Stopping docker-compose down halts insertion, but existing data persists in Docker volume
-- This is a fully local free-tier setup; no Azure cloud costs are incurred
 - For security, credentials are kept in .env and never in code

 ## Further potential 🌕